 Flying from Athens to Milos Greece

-At the moment, there are no international flights arriving directly at Milos from abroad.
-Instead, you would first need to get to the Athens “Eleftherios Venizelos” International airport, and then catch a 45-minute connecting flight from Athens to Milos.
+There are currently no international flights arriving directly at Milos airport from abroad.
+Instead, you would first need to get to the Athens International airport “Eleftherios Venizelos”, and then catch a 40-minute connecting flight from Athens to Milos.

 Athens to Milos airfares and luggage allowance

 Luggage allowance on your Athens to Milos flight will depend on the airfare you choose.
 Make sure you pick the one that is suitable for you.

 With that said, it’s absolutely possible to travel to the Greek islands with hand-luggage only.
 All in all, you won’t need to bring many clothes with you.
 Here is my guide to packing for Greece, to get you in the mood!

 If you decide to fly to Milos, it’s best to arrange transportation to your Milos hotel in advance of your trip.